Jack-Saysana/OpenGL-Graphics-Engine/docs/simulation.md

 - `size_t col`: Index of collider of entity to integrate

+### void prep_refresh(SIMULATION *sim, ENTITY *)

+For a given simulation, this function marks an entity as unmoving.
+This should be called before refreshing an entity's colliders via `refresh_collider()`, since `refresh_collider()` will not mark an entity as unmoving if all of the colliders of an entity are found to be unmoving.

+**Arguments**

+- `SIMULATION *sim`: Simulation in which to mark the entity

+- `ENTITY *entity`: Entity to mark as unmoving

 ### void refresh_collider(SIMULATION *sim, ENTITY *entity, size_t collider_offset)

-For the given collider, it's status in the simulation is refreshed.
+For the given collider, it's status as moving in the simulation is refreshed.
 This call is necesarry in the case where an object exists within multiple different simulations, a and b.
-In the event simulation a causes the object to begin moving, `refresh_collider()` must be called on the collider with simulation b to ensure simulation b is synced with the current status of the collider.
+In the event simulation a causes the object to begin moving, `refresh_collider()` must be called on the collider with simulation b to ensure simulation b is synced with the current moving status of the collider.
+Additionally, if the given collider is found to be moving, the entity will be marked as moving as well.
+However, in the event no collider of the entity is moving, this function does NOT mark the entity as unmoving.
+As such, it is advised t ocall `prep_refresh()` before refreshing the colliders of an entity.

 **Arguments**